 Lack of productivity.
 Though you are stressed and putting in long hours, your productivity is reduced, and you feel like you are drowning in your overflowing to-do list.

-You make also like [GUEST EDITOR] ANGELA SIMSON: How I Create a Stress-Free Home Environment and BODY + SOUL: 5 of the Best Meditation Apps
+You may also like [GUEST EDITOR] ANGELA SIMSON: How I Create a Stress-Free Home Environment and BODY + SOUL: 5 of the Best Meditation Apps

 What can you do?